ilyasa1211/go-jwt-authentication/README.md

-# Json Web Token Authentication in Go
+# JSON Web Token Authentication in Go

 > Disclaimer: This repository is not about implementing the JWT itself.
 > Rather it was about applying JWT to get access to a protected backend service